Deducteam/lambdapi/docs/terms.rst

 An identifier can be:

-* a regular identifier, that is, an arbitrary sequence of UTF-8 codepoints that fall in the regular language ``[[:letter:]_][[:letter:]0..9_]`` where the class ``[:letter:]`` is ``[a..zA..Z-'&^\*%#~[:math:]]`` and the class ``[:math:]`` contains most mathematical symbols (including subscripts and
+* a regular identifier, that is, an arbitrary (non-empty) sequence of UTF-8 codepoints that fall in the regular language ``[[:letter:]_][[:letter:]0..9_]`` where the class ``[:letter:]`` is ``[a..zA..Z-'&^\*%#~[:math:]]`` and the class ``[:math:]`` contains most mathematical symbols (including subscripts and